 Creating over-the-top fun in your love life that’s so good your neighbors will be jealous and your kids will cringe.

-Right now, your love life is less “How I Met Your Mother” and more “How I Meticulously Planned Our Demise Over Dishes and Unpaid Bills.”
+Right now, your love life may be less “How I Met Your Mother” and more “How I Meticulously Planned Our Demise Over Dishes and Unpaid Bills.”
 The drama isn’t “Will they or won’t they?”—it’s “Who left the damn milk out again?” and “Is forgetting to buy toilet paper actually a crime against humanity?”
 Spoiler: It’s not, but honestly, at this point, you’d trade a night in jail for something—anything—to spice things up.

 Remember when you used to sneak kisses in the kitchen like you were star-crossed lovers in a montage set to ‘80s power ballads?
 Now, you sneak glances at your phone while she recites the weekly grocery list like it’s Shakespeare—“To buy or not to buy organic celery?”—and the most action you get is when the Wi-Fi cuts out mid-“Netflix and chill,” forcing you to actually talk to each other.
 Where did the fun go?
 It didn’t leave—it was slowly murdered by adulthood, buried under a mountain of laundry, and replaced with the soul-crushing belief that maturity means trading passion for practicality.